pivotal/docs-platform-automation/docs/compatibility-and-versioning.md

   but not specified as a parameter on the task)
 - properties specific to particular product or ops manager versions in config files (which are governed by the product being configured, not our tooling)
+- Versions of the included binaries.
+  The _presence_ of those binaries are guaranteed, but the _versions_ are not.

-In general, if we make any change that we anticipate could not be consumed automatically, without manual changes, by all users of our Concourse tasks, we consider it a breaking change, and increment the major version accordingly.
+In general, if we make any change that we anticipate could not be consumed without manual changes, we consider it a breaking change, and increment the major version accordingly.

 This assumes that the required image can be made automatically available;